misonou/node-runspace/README.md

 ### runspace.context

-The contextified VM sandbox which untrusted code runs in.
+The contextified sandbox which untrusted code runs in.
 Additional globals can be declared on this object.

-### runspace.stdin, runspace.stdour, runspace.stderr
+### runspace.stdin, runspace.stdout, runspace.stderr

 Readable and writable streams piped from/to `process.stdin`, `process.stdout` and `process.stderr`
-that are visible inside the sandbox.
+that are available inside sandbox.

 ### runspace.send(message)

 Sandboxed code receives the message by `process.on('message')`.
-The message can be pritimtive values or object literals.
+The message can be primitive values or JSON objects.

-If object is supplied, the object is sanitized and only primitive valued properties are sent to the sandbox.

 ## Sandbox

-The following section describes behaviors of globals and built-in modules inside `Runspace`-created sandbox.
+The following section describes behaviors of global objects and built-in modules inside sandbox.

 ### Global

-The `global` object is a contextified sandbox.
+The global scope and the `global` object is a contextified sandbox.

-Other than default JavaScript globals, globals that are available by Node.js are also available inside sandbox.

-Typed arrays and `Buffer` are shared and **NOT** proxied.
+Other than standard built-in global objects, objects that are native from Node.js are also available inside sandbox.
+Native objects, typed arrays and buffers are **NOT** proxied.

 ### EventEmitter